yuri-schmaltz/Wan2GP/README.md

 --lora-preset preset : name of preset gile (without the extension) to preload --verbose level : default (1) : level of information between 0 and 2\
 --server-port portno : default (7860) : Gradio port no\
---server-name name : default (0.0.0.0) : Gradio server name\
+--server-name name : default (localhost) : Gradio server name\
 --open-browser : open automatically Browser when launching Gradio Server\
+--lock-config : prevent modifying the video engine configuration from the interface\
+--share : create a shareable URL on huggingface so that your server can be accessed remotely\
---compile : turn on pytorch compilation\
+--multiple-images : Images as a starting point for new videos\ --compile : turn on pytorch compilation\
 --attention mode: force attention mode among, sdpa, flash, sage, sage2\
---profile no : default (4) : no of profile between 1 and 5
+--profile no : default (4) : no of profile between 1 and 5\
+--preload no : number in Megabytes to preload partially the diffusion model in VRAM , may offer speed gains especially on

 ### Profiles (for power users only)
 You can choose between 5 profiles, but two are really relevant here :
-- LowRAM_HighVRAM  (3): loads entirely the model in VRAM, slightly faster, but less VRAM
+- LowRAM_HighVRAM  (3): loads entirely the model in VRAM if possible, slightly faster, but less VRAM available for the video data after that
-- LowRAM_LowVRAM  (4): load only the part of the models that is needed, low VRAM and low RAM requirement but slightly slower
+- LowRAM_LowVRAM  (4): loads only the part of the model that is needed, low VRAM and low RAM requirement but slightly slower

+You can adjust the number of megabytes to preload a model, with --preload nnn (nnn is the number of megabytes to preload)
 ### Other Models for the GPU Poor

 - HuanyuanVideoGP: https://github.com/deepbeepmeep/HunyuanVideoGP :\